Pyxxil/Ncurses-LC3-Simulator/README.md

 An ncurses simulator for the LC-3.

-It is able to assemble, and run, programs (currently this takes two calls).
+It is able to assemble, and run, programs.
 Assembly is still a work in progress, but it works for the most part.

 Usage: